Litigation refers to proceedings initiated between two opposing parties to enforce or defend a legal right.

 You know your most valuable asset is your brand, so make sure you protect your intellectual property.

 Find yourself a professional trade mark attorney.
-They will work with you and take care of your trade mark application for
+They will work with you and take care of your trade mark application for you.
+They will undertake all necessary trade mark searches to see what is on the Register, therefore, avoiding any potential litigious situations.

 However, if you do jump the gun, it’s not too late.
 Using their experience, they will investigate your predicament.
 The, using their experience, will devise a flexible strategy to ensure that, as the case unfolds, a mutually acceptable outcome for all parties is reached.